supaglue-labs/supaglue/docs/docs/contributing.md

 ---
-sidebar_position: 10
+sidebar_position: 7
 ---

 # Contributing

-Supaglue is a community project: we welcome all kinds of contributions to help with developing Salesforce integrations.
+Supaglue is a community project: we welcome all kinds of contributions to help with our development.

 Here are some ways to contribute: